This Page Demonstrates The Different Levels Of Sounds Our Cat Fountains Make

-Regarding Bubble-up fountains, they can be absolutely silent or make gentle, small brook-like sounds depending on the volume setting.
+Regarding Bubble-up cat fountains, they can be absolutely silent or make gentle, small brook-like sounds depending on the volume setting.

-Concerning Stream Fountains only: There are four components that determine how loud a fountain will sound (water sounds).
+Concerning our Stream Cat Fountains only: There are four components that determine how loud a fountain will sound (water sounds).
 In addition, these are the same factors that determine the character of the sound.
 Assuming the pump settings (volume control) to be the same on all fountains, these factors, in combination with one another where possible, will make the fountain more or less loud and affect the character of the sound:

 - How many streams are falling.
 More streams make more sounds.